 Electricity: 120v. same as U.S. The power in Los Suenos goes off occasionally, so plan for it.
 The Internet gear is on battery backup; it will beep when the power fails.

 TV/CD/DVD: There are cable TVs in the master bedroom and living room.

 Trash: The trash bins are located directly across from Building 12.
 Trash bags are in the laundry closet.

-Consumables: You’ll find laundry detergent, dishwasher soap, paper towels, toilet paper and other supplies in the laundry closet.
+Consumables: You'll find laundry detergent, dishwasher soap, paper towels, toilet paper and other supplies in the laundry closet.
 Use what you need, please leave the rest.
-Bring bar soap & shampoos or pick them up at the grocery store on your way in.
+Bring bar soap & shampoos, they are super expensive at the local grocery stores.